-Development of the FSL4Res training was supported with funding from a cooperative agreement to CPWR - The Center for Construction Research and Training (#U600H009762) from the National Institute for Occupational Safety and Health (NIOSH) The FSL4Res is based on the original FSL training created by CPWR under an earlier NIOSH cooperative agreement (#OH009762) The contents are solely the responsibility of the authors and do not necessarily represent the official views of NIOSH.
-All Rights Reserved.
+©2017, CPWR -The Center for Construction Research and Training.
+All rights reserved.
+CPWR is the research and training arm of NABTU.
+Production of this document was supported by cooperative agreement OH 009762 from the National Institute for Occupational Safety and Health (NIOSH).
+The contents are solely the responsibility of the authors and do not necessarily represent the official views of NIOSH.